Consider This Your RFP Industry Glossary

-Whether you are new or experienced at creating Requests for Proposal, the industry terms used during the bidding process can be overwhelming.
+Whether you’re new or experienced at creating Requests for Proposal (RFP), the industry terms used during the bidding process can be overwhelming.
 All industries have their own unique vernacular.
-Often, the language an issuer uses in a Request for Proposal (RFP) can be determined by industry expectations and personal preference alike.
+Often, the language an issuer uses in an RFP can be determined by industry expectations and personal preference alike.
 The procurement space operates with its own glossary of terms.

 At The Bid Lab, we simplify the RFP process and eliminate the guesswork.
 We’ve compiled a list breaking down all of the acronyms and industry vocabulary you’ll encounter when navigating the procurement world.
 Next time you’re thinking WTF is the difference between an RFP and an IFB, think of this as your personal RFP glossary.